romsper/testing-playground-backend/README.md

 # QA API Playground - Backend Service

+## Telegram (RU)
+This [romsper | QA Buddy](https://t.me/qa_api_playground) is my personal Telegram channel where I share my experience and knowledge about testing.
+I will be glad to see you there!

 ## Description
 This project is a backend service for managing users, products, and orders.
 It is built using Kotlin and Ktor, and uses Gradle for build automation.
 Feel free to use this project as a playground to practice your API automation testing skills.